premAI-io/sam-chat/README.md

 npm run dev
 ```

-**Features:**
-- 🤖 **Dynamic Model Selection** - Automatically loads your fine-tuned models
-- 💬 **Rich Chat Interface** - Markdown formatting, code blocks, lists
-- 🔒 **Secure Backend** - API keys stay server-side
-- ⚡ **Real-time Responses** - Powered by PremAI SDK
-- 📱 **Modern UI** - Built with Next.js 15 + Tailwind CSS 4

-Ask questions about the content you trained on and see how your model responds with domain-specific knowledge!
+Ask questions about the content you trained on and see how your model responds with domain-specific knowledge.

 ## ⚙️ Setup